scherztc/dewey/README.md

        statements,
        author interviews, and
        reviews
-keyword extraction,
+1. Keyword extraction,
        from the description field
-named-entity recognition : such as people, places, and things, and then classifying those entities into categories, such as “person” or “corporate body.”
+1. Named-entity recognition : such as people, places, and things, and then classifying those entities into categories, such as “person” or “corporate body.”

-encoding : convert the text to structured data\
+1. Encoding : convert the text to structured data\

-feature selection : TF-IDF, or term frequency-inverse document frequency
-    term frequency is calculated based on how often the word appears in the text, expressed as a ratio of word occurrence over total number of words, while inverse document frequency is represented as the ratio of documents that contain the word.
+1. Feature selection : TF-IDF, or term frequency-inverse document frequency term frequency is calculated based on how often the word appears in the text, expressed as a ratio of word occurrence over total number of words, while inverse document frequency is represented as the ratio of documents that contain the word.

-    scikit-learn in Python
-design a model : Text Mining Method
+1. Design a model : Text Mining Method
     Supervised :
        classification;
        information extraction,